jw120/fcc-url-shortener/README.md

   + TODO Test valid functionality
   + TODO Avoid repitition in test fetching?

+* TODO pg -  Use basic pg only - with DIY Promises/helpers

+  + DONE Add debug
+  + DONE Get database to work with create/insert/lookup
+  + DONE What causes pause before termination - Not using pg?
+  + Abstract to sqlNone, sqlOne etc
+  + Reconsider db/table/field names
+  + DONE work out what to do with done and connection pool (keep open, re-open?)
+  + Should we use a key on the shortForm?
+How to handle duplicates?
+(INSERT ..
+ON CONFLICT?)
+  +

+* TODO Think about making entries unique
 * TODO Make invalid page prettier
+* TODO Think about sanitizing originals (e.g., if contains single quote, or someother injection problem)
 * TODO Get working with local pg
 * TODO Add to heroku including config variable to hold SERVER_URL (and support heroku local)
 * TODO Add additional API - delete and list shorturls?